christroutner/REST2NOSTR/README.md

 # REST2NOSTR Proxy API

 A REST API server that proxies the Nostr WebSocket protocol, enabling JavaScript developers to interact with Nostr relays via familiar REST APIs instead of WebSockets.

+If you are a developer thinking of integrating this proxy in front of your Nostr Relay, you should start by checking out the [code examples](./examples/).
+These show how to implement common workflows.

+## About
 The idea for this app was birthed by [Rik Meijer](https://github.com/rikmeijer) in [this discussion thread](https://github.com/nostr-protocol/nips/issues/1549).
+It was vibe coded in a few hours by [Chris Troutner](https://github.com/christroutner).
+Prompts used to kick off the AI codding is saved in the [dev-docs folder](./dev-docs/).

 ## Features